netmute/macos_cli_tools/README.md

 # macOS-Only Command-Line Tools

-A list of macOS-only command-line tools, including their functionalities and reasons you might want to use them.
+A list of macOS-only command-line tools, including their functionalities, usage examples, and reasons you might want to use them.

 ---